ElaSujeta/Personal-website/README.md

+ My personal website.
+Site about me, my portfolio, my hobbies on which I will upload my projects.

+ Built using CSS, JavaScript, React.

+ Developing
+  1.npm install
+  2.npm start
+    It will automatically open http://localhost:3000/ in your browser

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>